lesca/agd/README.md

-# AGD

-AGD stands for Anime Game Docker / Daemon.
+# AGD -  Anime Game Daemon in Docker

 This repository aims to build the docker image for some anime games.

 ## Getting Started